Dzordzu/rust-apache-age/README.md

 This repository will be eventually merged into the [age repository](https://github.com/apache/age).
 The status of the work needed for PR can be found in [the special issue](https://github.com/apache/age/issues/262) within AGE issue tracker

+## Important note

+This library is just a wrapper around existing postgres libraries.
+Connection parameters, methods etc. are indentical (unless noted) as in the [postgres](https://crates.io/crates/postgres) and [tokio-postgres](https://crates.io/crates/tokio-postgres) crates.

 ## Driver usage

 More examples can be find in documentation (link below)